This post may contain affiliate links. Please read our disclosure for more information.

-Getting there: Walk 2.6 kilometres from Katoomba Station (30 minutes).
-Or take bus 686 from Katoomba Station.
+Getting there: Walk 2.6 kilometres (30 minutes) or take bus 686 from Katoomba Station.
 Or drive and park near corner Echo Point Road and Cliff Drive in Katoomba.

 Stroll along the meandering paths and enjoy the amazing views of the gardens and the valley.
 You'll see local and imported cool climate plants and alpine rainforest.